JohnnyandLee/React_Memo/README.md

 ## Description

-This is a brief description of what your project is all about.
-It could be a web application, a utility library, a game, etc. Explain the purpose of the project and its high-level features.

-## Setup

 This project uses Node.js and React.js and connects to a json-server database.
 Follow the steps below to set up the project.

+## Setup

 ### Express.js Setup